devkshu/student-performance-dashboard/README.md

 📊 Cognitive Skills & Student Performance Dashboard

 🚀 Project Overview

 This project analyzes student cognitive skills and assessment performance using data analysis + machine learning (Jupyter Notebook) and presents the insights in an interactive Next.js dashboard.

-The goal is to uncover:

-Relationships between cognitive skills (attention, focus, retention, comprehension) and scores

-Patterns in top vs. bottom performers

-Persona-based profiles of students

 📂 Deliverables